0xPolygon/chain-indexer-framework/README.md

 1. **Synchronous and Asynchronous** Producer classes play crucial roles in publishing events or data to Kafka topics.
 The choice between these two classes depends on specific requirements and trade-offs.

-    The Synchronous Producer class is recommended when the utmost importance is placed on data integrity and the tolerance for potential delays is higher than the risk of data loss.
+    The **Synchronous Producer** class is recommended when the utmost importance is placed on data integrity and the tolerance for potential delays is higher than the risk of data loss.
 This class ensures that even if the service encounters downtime or disruptions, it will resume publishing from the exact point it left off.
 By maintaining a synchronous nature, it guarantees the completion of each message before moving on to the next, prioritizing data integrity and consistency.

     ```typescript
+    // Import the required modules
     import { SynchronousProducer } from "@maticnetwork/chainflow/kafka/producer/synchronous_producer";
-    // learn more about coder in additional topics below
     import { Coder } from "@maticnetwork/chainflow/coder/protobuf_coder";

+    // Initialize the Kafka producer
     const producer = new SynchronousProducer(
         new Coder(
             "matic_transfer",       // fileName
             "matictransferpackage", // packageName
             "MaticTransferBlock",   // messageType
         ),
         {
             "topic": "<PRODUCER_TOPIC>",